The new Panasonic Lumix FZ300 is a super-zoom with 12-megapixel sensor, 4K video and an impressive 25-600mm lens with f/2.8 constant.

 - Rugged Camera Design: Splash Proof/dustproof rugged camera design with tight...

-- 5 Axis Hybrid Optical Image Stabilizer Plus: Reduces blur from one handed video...
+- 5 Axis Hybrid Optical Image Stabilizer Plus: Reduces blur from 1 handed video...

 Product prices and availability are subject to change.
 Any price and availablility information displayed on Amazon at the time of purchase will apply to the purchase of any products.